 Foreign visitors can leave Laos each month and get a new visa on arrival indefinitely; this is cheaper than the alternative, but one disadvantage is the full page visa stamp in your passport plus exit and entry stamps from both countries.
 Passport pages fill up quickly and having to renew one long before it expires is often expensive.

 Those wanting to stay in Lao for a year or longer usually do so with a multiple entry business visa including work permit and foreign staff ID issued by the Ministry of Foreign Affairs.
-Local companies can be found that employ foreigners as professional consultants, but they must apply on your behalf.
-Application needs only a passport and 8 photos and costs about $500 all-in for the first year.
-Although 10% income tax is payable on a minimum foreigner salary of $800 per month, this is not always collected.
-Annual visa renewal may cost less.

 Long term or permanent immigration to the Lao PDR is also possible with an immigrant visa which exists for foreign nationals including former Lao citizens or their families living in the US and other countries, who wish to return to live or retire in Laos.
 Issues include guarantors, investment and other factors that might affect approval for this type of visa.
 There are other implications including applying for an exit visa (as is required for Lao Passport holders) prior to leaving the Lao PDR, except for those using Border Passes for short local visits to neighbouring states.
 Regarding investment, information and fact sheets are available from the ASEAN website.